-Below you will find some fragments of lectures, Texts, and conversations with the Master.
+Below you will find citations of lectures, Texts, and conversations with the Master.

-It is necessary to behold the Texts as a personal meeting with the teacher and to remember how rare it is to find an authentic teacher in this day and age!
+It is necessary to treat Texts as a personal meeting with the guru, and to remember how rare it is to find an authentic teacher in this age and time!

-When in the process of practicing one encounters an obstacle, with a calm mind he should randomly pick a phrase and study it carefully as the solution to the problem.
+When during the process of practicing, you encounter an obstacle: with a calm mind randomly pick a phrase and study it carefully as a solution to your problem.

-- Do not try to understand that which is beyond the mind’s grasp.
+- Do not try to understand what is beyond the mind’s grasp.

 - Do not use senseless actions as examples.

 - A person always has a choice: consciousness and unconsciousness.